Old Bridge Township Celebrates

 The first settlers were John Warne, son of one of the original proprietors of East Jersey, and John and Susannah Brown, who obtained a 1,000 acre land grant from the King of England in 1737.
 Fun Fact: A section of the Township still carries the name Browntown.

 The Mayor's Office of Economic Development will be sponsoring a "Shop - Dine - Buy Local" event from April 13th to April 20th.
 Businesses will have special discounts, raffles and giveaways during the weeklong event.
+The week will begin with a kick off event on Saturday, April 13th at the Shoppes at Old Bridge from 11am to 2pm.
+The kickoff will include an appearance by the Easter Bunny, vendors and giveaways!
 We encourage you to Celebrate Old Bridge by supporting our local businesses!

 The Parks & Recreation Department will be hosting a Spring Fling family event on Saturday, May 4th at Geick Park!
 Come out as we Celebrate Old Bridge with a day of family fun featuring a DJ, Crafts, Petting Zoo, Food Trucks, Family Games, Inflatables and so much more!